William Enyart

-William Lee Enyart, Jr. (/ˈɛnjɑrt/; born September 22, 1949) is an American General and politician who served as the U.S. representative for Illinois's 12th congressional district.
+William Lee Enyart Jr. (/ˈɛnjɑrt/; born September 22, 1949) is an American general and politician who served as the U.S. representative for Illinois's 12th congressional district.
 A member of the Democratic Party, Enyart was elected on November 6, 2012, and assumed office on January 3, 2013.
 Enyart is a former attorney and Adjutant General of Illinois.

 Enyart ran for re-election to Congress in 2014.
 He faced Republican Mike Bost in the general election.
 Enyart was viewed as one of the most vulnerable freshman Democrats.
 Enyart lost to Bost on November 4, 2014.

-Education
+Early life and education

 Enyart earned his Bachelor of Arts in journalism and political science in 1974 from Southern Illinois University Edwardsville and his Juris Doctor from Southern Illinois University School of Law in 1979.
 In 2000, Enyart graduated from the United States Army War College with a Master of Science in Strategic Studies.
 In 2012, Enyart was awarded an honorary degree from Lindenwood University in Belleville, Illinois.
+He is married to Annette Enyart.